 Over 90% of cases settle, though it could take months or even years before settlement discussions become serious for all parties involved.
 There are methods to help legal teams expedite these discussions, and one of our renowned experts has pioneered a process using game theory that achieves just that.

-On a recent episode of Round Table Group’s podcast, Engaging Experts, we spoke with a forward-thinking expert, Bruce Bueno de Mesquita.
+On a recent episode of Round Table Group’s podcast we spoke with a forward-thinking expert, Bruce Bueno de Mesquita.
 Bruce is an Emeritus Senior Fellow with the Hoover Institution, and the Silver Professor of Politics at New York University.
 Using game theory, Bruce helps legal teams figure out what a likely settlement agreement will look like and how to change that amount by making it higher or lower based on several techniques, arguments, persuasion, and other skills.

 As Bruce explains, “Applied game theory is a way of understanding how people deal with each other strategically, considering what they believe the other person is going to do if they make this choice, that choice, or a different action.
 It is playing multidimensional chess.”